 Will I ever go back to normal?

 At Better Health, our goal is to restore you and your spine to its original condition.
+This is why we made a multidisciplinary program that will address all your needs.

 We can direct you not only on how to recover faster, but how to avoid reinjuring your neck and improving your chances of a quick recovery.
-You can find some helpful information regarding things you shouldn’t do in this article
+You can find some helpful information regarding things you shouldn’t do in this article.

 After treatment, many of our patients say that they feel better than they did before the accident!
 This is because our treatment provides much more than just pain relief.
 We also offer long-term corrections that your body needs.